 Our authorized stock consists of 100,000,000 shares of stock, par value \$0.01 per share, all of which are initially designated as common stock.
-We have applied to list our common stock on the NASDAQ Global Select Market under the ticker symbol "CPTA."
+Our common stock has been approved for listing on the NASDAQ Global Select Market under the ticker symbol "CPTA."
 There are no outstanding options or warrants to purchase our stock.
 No stock has been authorized for issuance under any equity compensation plans.
 Under Maryland law, our stockholders generally are not personally liable for our debts or obligations.

-The following are our outstanding classes of securities as of [ ], 2013:
+The following are our outstanding classes of securities as of June 30, 2013:

-(.)
+(4)

 Amount

 (3) Outstanding

 (2) Amount Held by Exclusive of

 (1) Amount Us or for Our Amounts Shown

 Title of Class Authorized Account Under (3)

-Common stock 100,000,000 [100]
+Common stock 100,000,000 100